simonefu/BERT-projects/README.md

 ## Installation

-The jupyter noteboo are written to be run in Colab.
+The jupyter notebook are written to be run in Colab.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.